Infineon/mtb-example-fx2g3-canfd-interface/README.md

 This example uses the board's default configuration.
 See the kit user guide to ensure that the board is configured correctly.

-This code example requires a minimum of two kits listed in the [Supported kits](#supported-kits-make-variable-target) section.
-The first kit runs this example as is and the second kit should be programmed with the `USE_CANFD_NODE` macro as "CANFD_NODE_2" in the *main.c* file.
+This example requires a minimum of two kits listed in the [Supported kits](#supported-kits-make-variable-target) section.
+The first kit runs this example as is and the second kit has to be programmed with the `USE_CANFD_NODE` macro as "CANFD_NODE_2" in the *main.c* file.

 **Figure 1.
 CAN FD connections**

 ![](images/fx2g3-canfd-bl.png)

-Use jumper wires to establish a connection between CAN FD-NODE-1 and CAN FD-NODE-2 (see **Figure 1**).
+Use jumper wires to establish a connection between CAN FD Node-1 and CAN FD Node-2 (see **Figure 1**).

-1. Connect the CAN_H (J5[2]) pin of NODE-1 and NODE-2 using jumper wires on `KIT_FX2G3_104LGA`
+1. Connect the CAN_H (J5[2]) pin of Node-1 and Node-2 using jumper wires on KIT_FX2G3_104LGA

-2. Connect the CAN_L (J5[3]) pin of NODE-1 and NODE-2 using jumper wires on `KIT_FX2G3_104LGA`
+2. Connect the CAN_L (J5[3]) pin of Node-1 and Node-2 using jumper wires on KIT_FX2G3_104LGA

-3. Connect the GND (J5[4]) pin of NODE-1 and NODE-2 using jumper wires on `KIT_FX2G3_104LGA`
+3. Connect the GND (J5[4]) pin of Node-1 and Node-2 using jumper wires on KIT_FX2G3_104LGA

 ## Software setup

 See the [ModusToolbox&trade; tools package installation guide](https://www.infineon.com/ModusToolboxInstallguide) for information about installing and configuring the tools package.

-Install a terminal emulator if you don't have one.
+Install a terminal emulator if you do not have one.
 Instructions in this document use [Tera Term](https://teratermproject.github.io/index-en.html).

-Install the **EZ-USB&trade; FX Control Center** (Alpha) application from the [Infineon Developer Center](https://softwaretools.infineon.com/tools/com.ifx.tb.tool.ezusbfxcontrolcenter).
+Install the **EZ-USB&trade; FX Control Center** (Alpha) application from [Infineon Developer Center](https://softwaretools.infineon.com/tools/com.ifx.tb.tool.ezusbfxcontrolcenter).

-This example requires no additional software or tools.
+### Optional software

+[EZ-USB&trade; GPIF III Designer](https://softwaretools.infineon.com/tools/com.ifx.tb.tool.ezusbgpifiiidesigner) - EZ-USB&trade; GPIF III Designer, a desktop application that guides the process of defining general programmable interface and state machine to generate C source header for FX device family.

 ## Using the code example